laktek/punch2/README.md

 ### TODO

 * Sourcemap for css and JS
-* Support for db indexes
+* Support for resizing images (for srcset)
+* Internal redirects for images loaded via CSS / JS
 * auto-redirect www to host
 * on-demand rendering [~]
   - write rendered resources to disk